everplans/react-boilerplate/README.md

 `http://localhost:3001/#/`

 **Styles**
-The stylus pre-processor comes included, with the webpack loaders. global.styl is already imported in the build, make whatever changes you want there.
+The sass pre-processor comes included, with the webpack loaders. global.scss is already imported in the build, make whatever changes you want there.

 **Testing**
 Karma using mocha, and the fluxxed_up TestRig are included.
 Check examples for